processone/docs.ejabberd.im/content/admin/configuration/basic.md

 In nutshell, certification requests are performed in two phases.
 Firstly, ejabberd creates an account at the ACME server.
 That is an EC private key.
 Secondly, a certificate is requested.
-In the case of a revocation, no account is used - only a cerificate in question is needed.
+In the case of a revocation, no account is used - only a certificate in question is needed.
 All information is stored under `acme` directory inside spool directory of ejabberd (typically `/var/lib/ejabberd`).
 An example content of the directory is the following:
 ```